stormpath/stormpath-sdk-java/docs/source/about.rst

 Stormpath provides a simple REST API for all of the above.
 For instance, if you wanted to create a new user account given an email address and password, you could send Stormpath an ``HTTP POST`` request and Stormpath would create a new user account for you, securely hash its password using security best practices and and store it securely in Stormpath's cloud service.

 In addition to allowing you to create users and groups, Stormpath also allows you to store custom data with each user account.
 Let's say you want to store a user's birthday -- you can send Stormpath an ``HTTP POST`` request to the user's account URL and store *any* variable JSON data (birthdays, images, movies, links, etc.).
-This information is encrypted and authenticated end-to-end, ensuring your user data is secure.
+This information is cryptographically verifiable and is authenticated end-to-end, ensuring your user data is secure.

 What is the |project|?
 ----------------------